fenago/generative-adversarial-networks/chapter_16/Lab_12.md

 # scale from [-1,1] to [0,1]
 X = (X + 1) / 2.0

-322

-### 16.5.
-How to Train a Wasserstein GAN Model
 # plot images
 for i in range(10 * 10):
 # define subplot